iai-group/UserSimCRS/README.md

   * Follow the IAI MovieBot installation instructions
   * Start the IAI MovieBot locally: `python -m run_bot -c config/moviebot_config_no_integration.yaml`

-Note: you need to update the parameter `moviebot_uri` in the configuration in case MovieBot does not run on the default URI (i.e., `http://127.0.0.1:5001`).
+Note: you need to update the parameter `agent_uri` in the configuration in case MovieBot does not run on the default URI (i.e., `http://127.0.0.1:5001`).

 2. Run simulation

 ```shell
 python -m usersimcrs.run_simulation -c config/default/config_default.yaml
 ```

+After the simulation, the YAML configuration is saved under `data/runs` using the `output_name` parameter.
+The simulated dialogue is saved under `dialogue_export`.

 ## Conventions